School of Arts & Sciences

 - Veterinary Medicine

-Each student within the sciences works closely with an advisor to schedule classes to best prepare for his or her career goals.
+Regardless of their program of study, each student within the sciences works closely with an advisor to schedule classes to best prepare for his or her career goals.
 Because NWOSU's Department of Science is of modest size and student to teacher ratios low, every student becomes well acquainted with each of their professors and enjoys a comfortable, invigorating and supportive atmosphere.

 The Pre-Health Advisory Committee